davdar/maam/writeup/paper.markdown

 `````align````````````````````````````````````````
 5,6: {N∈ℤ,, x∈{1,4}}
 ``````````````````````````````````````````````````
-The analysis must then explore both branches at program point 6 resulting in no corrolation between values for `x` and `y`:
+The analysis then explores both branches at program point 6 resulting in no corrolation between values for `x` and `y`:
 `````align````````````````````````````````````````
 7: {N∈ℤ,, x∈{1,4},, y∈{5,6}}
 ``````````````````````````````````````````````````

 \paragraph{Flow-Insensitive}
-A flow-insensitive analysis will collect a _single_ set of facts about each variable which must hold true _for the entire program_.
+A flow-insensitive analysis collects a _single_ set of facts about each variable which must hold true _for the entire program_.
 Because the value of `N` is unknown at _some_ point in the program, the value of `x` must consider both branches of the nested if-statement.
 This results in the global set of